Exploring surrogacy as an intended parent

 Connecting with an Australian surrogate

-Altruistic surrogacy in Australia is built upon a foundation of friendship, any many intended parents may have a family member or friend who is willing to help them have a family.
+Altruistic surrogacy in Australia is built upon a foundation of friendship, any some intended parents may have a family member or friend who is willing to help them have a family.

 A member of the Australian Surrogacy Community wrote a very helpful guide to updating your network with your fertility journey.
 You can read her suggestions in Spreading the Word.

-It’s also a very good idea to join online support communities, where you can connect with other intended parents and gain practical advice and guidance for your journey ahead.
+If you are comfortable sharing publicly it can also help to join online support communities, where you can connect with other intended parents and gain practical advice and guidance for your journey ahead.
 If you have found a family member or friend to act as your surrogate, they should join the groups too so they are also able to receive support from other surrogates.
 We recommend the following groups:

 A customised consultation to help you discuss any questions you have including: